jwellwood/testing-exercise1/readme.md

 - Add pods/hotel-collection/hotel-collection.hook.ts tests
 - Add hotel collection component/container tests
 - Add Redux to the mix (a simple use case: Material UI snackbar + tests for actions, reducers and components that use it)

-Add travis-ci or circle-ci configuration.
+- Add continuous integration with Github Actions